TaylanUB/scheme-bytestructures/README.md

 to bundle a descriptor onto a bytevector and not be required to provide it explicitly at each access into the bytevector.
-Similarly, a section of a bytevector starting from a certain offset might be dedicated to the structure, so being able to bundle this offset too is also useful.
+Similarly, a section of a bytevector starting from a certain offset might be dedicated to the structure, so being able to bundle this offset is also useful.

     (define bs (make-bytestructure bytevector offset descriptor))